madgooch - stock.adobe.com

 Suppliers tackle NDMP’s limitations

 Veeam has got around those limits in NDMP with what it calls changed file tracking, which is based on changed block tracking in VMware and makes incremental forever backup via NDMP possible in Veeam.
-(Veeam has also made NDMP backup so it supports disk-to-disk, where it was solely disk-to-tape previously, and can also rollback to previous states and recover files and folders.)

 In some senses Veeam is playing catch up with providers such as Rubrik, which has made its name as one of the newer appliance-based backup suppliers.
 Rubrik has had NDMP-free NAS backup that is incremental forever and which stores data in its native format for a couple of years now.